-It is a safe and natural treatment of head lice any individual of any age can apply.
+It is a safe and natural treatment of head lice and it can be done on any individual of any age.
 You do not need or require any chemical products or medications before you can carry out this treatment.

 The only issue with this type of natural treatment is that it consumes time a lot and may not be as effective as other natural treatment.

 - The first step is to wet your hair with water or wash it with your shampoo and finally rinse it.